How soon should I start planning my wood stove project?

 Sooner is better!
-It's never too early to start planning your project.
+It's never too early to start planning your wood stove project.

 Heating season in North America starts in early Fall, around the same time as the first cold snap hits the country.
 Once the prospect of Winter cold becomes a reality, everyone who has been planning to add a stove to their build suddenly has a deadline.

 We do our best to keep stoves and flue parts in stock through Winter.
 But like most small stove manufacturers, Tiny Wood Stove is a small business with limited resources.
 We can only purchase and warehouse a certain amount of inventory at a time, so it can be difficult to keep up with a sudden surge of orders as heating season begins.

 For the last years, we've sold out of some stoves and parts for at least a month during the season.
 Every year we increase our Fall inventory as much as we can, and every year the Tiny Living community grows beyond our ability to keep up.

 In addition to seasonal inventory issues, some small stove manufacturers hand-build individual stoves to order.
 That can lead to 6- to 9-month lead times or more!
 To make sure you get the exact stove you want, early planning is the key.